NicoFernandez1988/NicoFernandez1988/README.md

 Currently I develop with these technologies:

- {Bootstrap, Angular, Spring, Laravel, PHP, Java and MySQL}
+ {Bootstrap, Angular, Spring, Laravel, PHP, Java, Python and MySQL}

 I hope to upload other projects with new technologies soon.